marker68/simple-cluster/README.md

 ## Contribution

 We are welcoming any contributions: coding, testing, building documentation, .etc...
 Also if you found any bugs or problems, please let us know by reporting an issue.
+Finally, if you make some changes in the source code, please create a new branch and after committed your contribution to your new branch, just push the new branch and let us know by create a new pull request ;)

 ## License
 ```